esteil/atvfiles/trunk/README.txt

    The command "ps awx|grep [F]inder" will list the PID as the first number, then running "kill PID" will kill it.

+If you have the Apple TV drive mounted on your local system, the correct path is on the OSBoot volume.

+If you have the drive installed in the Apple TV, you will likely have to mount the root partition as read-write (using "sudo /sbin/mount -uw /") to copy it.
+The command "sudo /sbin/mount -ur /" will reverse the above action.

 == Usage ==
 Enter the new "Files" menu on the main menu.